KGRN ETF: China Clean Tech ETF | Renewable Energy

 China's Commitment To Emissions Reduction

 • China likely hit peak carbon emissions in 2024 and could achieve carbon neutrality by 2060.
-This commitment was emphasized in China's 14th Five Year Plan, released in 2020.

 • Clean technology companies in electric vehicles, batteries, solar power, and wind power will likely have a multi-year growth opportunity from this transition.